-Under Arizona law, the LLC will be dissolved if all LLC members unanimously agree to dissolve the LLC, a court orders the dissolution of the LLC, or the LLC's articles of organization state that the LLC will dissolve under certain circumstances.
+Under Arizona law, the LLC will be dissolved if all LLC members unanimously agree to dissolve the LLC, a court orders the dissolution of the LLC or the LLC's articles of organization state that the LLC will dissolve under certain circumstances.

 Step 3: Notify Third Parties

 LLC owners must let their creditors and lenders know about the planned dissolution before they officially dissolve the business entity.
-They should send an advance notice to these third parties to let them know of the impending dissolution and give them a chance to object to it.

-It is only after all business debts, and obligations have been paid off or taken care of that an LLC can be dissolved and the remaining assets distributed among LLC members.
+It is only after all business debts, and obligations have been paid off or taken care of that an LLC can be dissolved and the remaining LLC assets distributed among LLC members.